stevenhalverson/baccarat_simulator/README.md

 Download all files into a folder and run main.py.
 This will bring up a GUI to set how many shoes of baccarat are to be simulated, where to save the .db file, and where to save the .csv file.

 ### Prerequisites
 The requirements.txt file contains the required dependencies to run using Python.
-Python version 3.12 was used for testing, but it should also work on Python 3.11.

 ### Preview